-Gover nance principles under King III Narration of how the King III principles were applied or explained 1.1 The board should provide effective leadership based on an ethical foundation The board has developed a Code of Ethics which instils a culture of responsible leadership and high ethical standards.
+Gove rnance principles under King III Narration of how the King III principles were applied or explained 1.1 The Board should provide effective leadership based on an ethical foundation The Board has developed a Code of Ethics which instils a culture of responsible leadership and high ethical standards.
 The Code of Ethics was signed by the chairman and the CEO after its last update in April 2012.
 Management is required to ensure that each employee who joins the team receives a copy of the Code of Ethics, signs it and is bound by its terms.
-1.2 The board should ensure that the company is seen to be a responsible corporate citizen The board has established the Social and Ethics Committee which monitors progress on the company's corporate citizenship responsibilities.
-More information on DRDGOLD's contribution to the communities around its operations can be found in The Integrated Report and Appendix 4 section.
-1.3 The board should ensure that the In order to assess the level of understanding of the company's policies on corruption and related matters, and company's ethics are managed a questionnaire was distributed to employees for completion.
-The results of this exercise indicated that a 2.5 effectively majority of senior employees are aware of the Code of Ethics and its application.
+1.2 The Board should ensure that the company is seen to be a responsible corporate citizen The Board has established the Social and Ethics Committee which monitors progress on the company's corporate citizenship responsibilities.
+More information on DRDGOLD's contribution to the communities around its operations can be found in The Integrated Report.
+1.3 and 2.5 The Board should ensure that the company's ethics are managed effectively In order to assess the level of understanding of the company's policies on corruption and related matters, a questionnaire was distributed to employees for completion.
+The results of this exercise indicated that a majority of senior employees are aware of the Code of Ethics and its application.
 However, more work is being done to reach out to employees at all levels.
-2.1 The board should act as the focal point for and custodian of corporate governance The board meets at least four times a year, and has adopted a Board Charter.
-Senior managers are invited to the board and committee meetings where they interact, and at which management reports on stakeholder relations.
+2.1 The Board should act as the focal point for and custodian of corporate governance The Board meets at least four times a year, and has adopted a Board Charter.
+Senior managers are invited to the Board and committee meetings where they interact, and at which management reports on stakeholder relations.
+2.2 The Board should appreciate that strategy, risk, performance and sustainability are inseparable During the period under review, the Audit and Risk Committee conducted meetings to ensure the identification of key performance and risk areas and the alignment of controls.
+All directors were also invited to the joint meetings.
+Long-term and short-term strategies for the business are standard agenda items and discussed at all quarterly Board meetings.
+The Board has developed a Board strategy scorecard which is updated on a regular basis.
+2.6 The Board should ensure that the company has an effective and independent Audit and Risk Committee See page 2 and page 3 of this appendix.
+2.7 The Board should be responsible for the governance of risk The Board has delegated the risk function to the Audit and Risk Committee as outlined below and the committee reports to the Board after every meeting.
+2.8 The Board should be responsible for information technology (IT) governance See principles under chapter 5 below.